A movement for patients, relatives and carers. Harnessing the patient voice to build confidence in the use of patient data for research and analysis.

 use MY data hosted a public consultation in 2016, via its website, to choose a citation from a list of five options that were suggested by patient advocates.
 After a period of voting, the most popular choice was:

 This work uses data provided by patients and collected by the NHS as part of their care and support.

 The voting breakdown is shown in the graphic below.

-Following the conclusion of the voting, we wrote to organisations that use cancer patient data and requested that the citation be used, reflecting the wishes of use MY data members and the public.
+Following the conclusion of the voting, we wrote to some of the large organisations that use cancer patient data and requested that the citation be used, reflecting the wishes of use MY data members and the public.
 The UK and Ireland Association of Cancer Registries responded in early 2017 following a meeting of the Association, indicating that they would be pleased to adopt the citation across their work, from March 2017.

 In June 2017, large numbers of presentations and analyses at the Public Health England (PHE) Cancer Data and Outcomes Conference included the data citation for a large, mixed audience for the first time, with very positive feedback.